tsamikshagupta/tsamikshagupta/README.md

 ---

 ### 🔹 [Transpolymer – Polymer Property Predictor](https://github.com/tsamikshagupta/Transpolymer-PS)
-AI-powered scientific tool predicting six polymer properties from SMILES strings.
+- AI-powered tool to predict six key polymer properties from SMILES input
-Features a custom tokenizer, MLM architecture, and regression models.
+- Built with custom tokenization and regression models
+- Deployed with a full-stack interface for researchers

 ---